-CCpilot XA, CCpilot XS and CrossCore XS are in many cases identical in functionality and usage, besides the lack of display and front panel functionality in the CrossCore XS models.
+CCpilot XA, CCpilot XS and CrossCore XS are in many cases identical in functionality and usage, besides the lack of display functionality in the CrossCore XS models.

 The following definitions are used to separate model specific details within this document.
 The observe symbol is also used to highlight such difference.